Application Services Definition

 Application Modernization Services enable the migration of monolithic, legacy application architectures to new application architectures that more closely match the business needs of modern enterprises’ application portfolio.
 Application modernization is often part of an organization’s digital transformation.

 An example of this is the use of a microservices architecture where all app services are created individually and deployed separately from one another.
 This allows for scaling services based on specific business needs.
 Services can also be rapidly changed without affecting other parts of the application.
 Application-centric enterprises are choosing microservices architectures to take advantage of flexible container-based infrastructure models.

-Avi Networks disrupts the industry’s definition of Application Delivery Controllers (ADCs) with a 100% software approach to application services.
-Unlike legacy, appliance-based ADCs, Avi delivers app services beyond load balancing, including, service proxy, application analytics, autoscaling, app map and micro-segmentation even for modern application architectures.
+The VMware NSX Advanced Load Balancer disrupts the industry’s definition of Application Delivery Controllers (ADCs) with a 100% software approach to application services.
+Unlike legacy, appliance-based ADCs, The VMware NSX Advanced Load Balancer delivers app services beyond load balancing, including, service proxy, application analytics, autoscaling, app map and micro-segmentation even for modern application architectures.

 For more information on multi-cloud see the following resources: